for Gift Shop Managers

 Photo Editing.
 In addition to a web-based editor like Canva, you can also edit photos directly on your phone with the apps Snapseed (free) or Touch Retouch ($2.99).
 Both are simple and full of functionality.

 Shooting items in shop.
 Shoot items in the shop using Portrait mode.
 This automatically blurs the background making the focused subject matter have the appearance of more depth.
 Tap the Focus icon in the upper right corner and use the slider to adjust the amount of background blur.
 After you shoot, use the slider in Edit.

 🎯 TIP Keep your store’s homepage updated with seasonal merchandise.
 But, be sure customers can find non-holiday merchandise quickly using your robust search function and site navigation.
-Stanford University Gift Shop does a terrific job rotating product on the homepage to match upcoming holidays.
+Stanford Health Care Gift Shop does a terrific job rotating product on the homepage to match upcoming holidays.

 Shopping cart, check out, payment

 The check-out process should be a quick, user-friendly experience to reduce cart abandonment and avoid problems.
 Be sure users can easily add products to their cart and include all the information they need.
 Include as much detail as possible, up front.
 If same-day delivery has a 2:00pm deadline, show it at every step possible.
 Include delivery and shipping policies in the check-out screen plus a link to the policy page on your site.